 A handheld device used to aid the pulling of arrows from the target boss.
-Everyone should have one because it makes pulling arrows easier but also for your safety in case you need to pull another archer's arrows made from carbon.
+Everyone should have one because it makes pulling arrows easier and safer if pulling carbon arrows.

 Pen

 Anyone who attends a competition shoot, friendly or away match, must have a pen in case you are asked to score or to mark the target faces when shooting a WA metric round.